Sellsword9/Rustsidian-todo/readme.md

 And you're done!
 Now you can run the program and it will use the new path.

 # Want a faster installation?
+First of all, you should create/move a Obsidian vault to a new folder or a empty one.
+It can work in any folder, of course, but it may be messy.
+However you do it, go to a terminal and run this:
 ```bash
 git clone https://www.github.com/sellsword9/rustsidian-todo && cd rustsidian-todo && cargo build --release && cd src; vim main.rs;
 ```